Adversarial Rademacher Complexity of Deep Neural Networks: Discussion on Existing Methods for Rademacher Complexity

-In the work of \citep{attias2021improved}, the authors assume that the perturbation set $U(\bx)$ is finite, i.e., for each sample $\bx$, there are only $k$ adversarial examples that can be chosen.
-They showed that the adversarial generalization gap can be bounded by
+\citet{attias2021improved} analyze the case where the perturbation set $U(x)$ is finite, containing exactly $k$ possible adversarial examples for each sample $x$.
+Under this assumption, they bound the adversarial generalization gap by:

-Note that there is a computable bound of $VC(\mathcal{H})$, which is the number of parameters, thus in terms of "computable", this bound is stronger than the previous two.
-However, this comes at a price: their bound depends on $k$, the number of allowed examined perturbed samples.
-This is a deviation from the original notion of adversarial generalization, where $U(\bx)$ is assumed to be an infinite set ($k\neq+\infty$).
-In contrast, our bound is for the "original" adversarial generalization gap, which allows $k=+\infty$.
+Since $\text{VC}(\mathcal{H})$ can be upper-bounded by the number of network parameters, this result provides a computable bound, improving upon previous approaches.
+However, this computability comes with a significant limitation: the bound depends on $k$, the number of allowed perturbed samples, which deviates from the standard notion of adversarial generalization where $U(x)$ is an infinite set.
+In contrast, our bound applies to the original adversarial generalization framework where $U(x)$ is infinite ($k=+\infty$).

-\paragraph{Adversarial Generalization Bounds in Other Settings.} The work of \citep{javanmard2020precise} study the generalization properties in the setting of linear regression.
-Gaussian mixture models are used to analyze adversarial generalization \citep{taheri2020asymptotic,javanmard2020precise,dan2020sharp}.
-Uniform stability analysis on adversarial training \cite{xing2021on,xiao2022stability,xiao2022adaptive} showed that the poor generalization of adversarial training might be due to the non-smoothness of adversarial loss.
+\paragraph{Adversarial Generalization in Alternative Settings.} Several studies have explored adversarial generalization in specific model architectures. \citet{javanmard2020precise} analyzed generalization properties in linear regression, while multiple researchers \citep{taheri2020asymptotic,javanmard2020precise,dan2020sharp} investigated adversarial generalization using Gaussian mixture models.
+Studies on uniform stability in adversarial training \citep{xing2021on,xiao2022stability,xiao2022adaptive,xiao2022smoothedsgdmax,pmlr-v235-xiao24e} suggest that poor generalization may result from the non-smooth nature of adversarial loss functions.

-\paragraph{Certified robustness.} A series of works study the certified robustness within the norm constraint around the original data. \citep{cohen2019certified} privides an analysis on certified robustness via random smoothing. \citep{lecuyer2019certified} studies certified robustness through the lens of differential privacy.